6 remedies for contact lens discomfort

 Use the brand of contact lens solution your eye doctor specifies.
 Using solutions or rewetting drops that aren't compatible with your contacts may degrade the quality of the lenses, affecting both visual quality and comfort.

 Some lens care systems might work well for most people, but you might be the exception.
 If your lenses aren't getting clean enough, they can irritate or damage the surface of your eye.
-In this case, your optometrist or optician might switch you to a system that requires a bit more work on your part but may do the job better.
+In this case, your optometrist or ophthalmologist might switch you to a system that requires a bit more work on your part but may do the job better.

 Even if your lens care solutions or eye drops work well at first, some people over time can develop sensitivity to certain formulas, especially those with preservatives.
 Your optician may want you to switch to either non-preserved care systems or to daily disposable lenses, which require no cleaning solutions.
+[Back to contact lens problems]

 If wearing contact lenses during the day is giving you problems, you might want to try orthokeratology.
 This is the fitting of specially designed gas permeable contact lenses that you put on at bedtime and wear overnight.
 While you are sleeping, the orthokeratology (or "ortho-k") lenses gently reshape the front surface of your eye so you can remove the contacts in the morning and continue to see well without glasses or contact lenses during the day.